This is the "Home" page of the "Frequently Asked Questions" guide.

 Where do I return Library materials?

-All borrowed items except Reserve materials should be returned through the book drop located immediately inside the front door of the library.
-Reserve items must be returned in the book drop located at the Circulation Desk.
-When the library is closed, material may be returned through the night return bin located in the lobby outside the library front door.
-The library assumes no responsibility for the loss or mutilation of any library material returned through the night return bin.
+Return borrowed items through the book drop located immediately inside the front door of the library or in the book drop located at the Service Desk.
+When the library is closed, material may be returned through the night return bin located in the lobby outside the Library front door.

 Can I return books to another UM library?

 Yes, you can return books, except Reserve materials, borrowed from the Elizabeth Dafoe Library to another University of Manitoba library.
-Reserve items must be returned in the book drop located at the Circulation Desk.
+Reserve items must be returned in the book drop at the Service Desk or given to staff at the Service Desk.

 My professor said that our course material is "on reserve."
 What does that mean?

-The Reserve section of the Library is located behind the Circulation Desk.
+The Reserve section of the Library is located beside the Service Desk.
 It contains special high demand items and prescribed reading list material.
 At the request of an instructor, reserve items go out on short-term loan periods.
-This might include books, journal articles, sample tests, etc. The call number for the reserve items can be found in BISON, the Libraries online catalogue, either by course number or instructor's name.
-Once you have found a reserve item on BISON, present the call number to the staff at the Circulation/Reserve counter to check out the item.
-Reserve items must be returned to the Circulation/Reserve counter.
+This might include books, journal articles, sample tests, etc. The call number for the reserve items can be found in One Stop Search or under the Course Reserves tab, either by course number, course name, or instructor's name.
+Retrieve items from the Reserves Room and sign them out at the self check-out machine before leaving the room.

 What happens if I lose a Library book?

-1. If the book is actually lost, you will have to pay for it.
+• If the book is actually lost, you will be required to pay for it.
 The library assesses the cheapest price of a new replacement copy.
-The default price, if we cannot locate one, is $81.00.
+The default price, if we cannot locate one, is $85.00.
 There is also a $25.00 processing fee assessed against your library account.

 Research